On the Minkowski content of self-similar random homogeneous iterated function systems: Definitions and Results

 Therefore, assuming that our RIFS is not almost deterministic means we get a bona-fide random set where coverings are (almost surely) not geometrically similar.
 To avoid trivial singleton attractors, and to simplify calculations we will also make the assumption that

-Note also that the almost sure Minkowski dimension exists and coincides with the Hausdorff dimension of the random attractor, see \cite{Troscheit17}.
+Recall that the Minkowski dimension of all random homogeneous sets exists almost surely and coincides with the almost sure Hausdorff dimension irrespective of overlap conditions, see \cite{Troscheit17}.
+We refer to this almost sure value as the \textbf{essential Minkowski dimension} of the RIFS $(\Omega,\cB,\bbP)$ and usually denote it by $s = \ess_{\omega\sim \mathbb{P}}\dim_M F_\omega$.

 Our main result for general self-similar random iterated function systems is \begin{theorem} Let $F_\omega$ be the attractor of the self-similar random iterated function system $(\Omega,\cB,\bbP)$.
-Write $s$ for its almost sure Minkowski dimension.
+Write $s$ for its essential Minkowski dimension.
 Assume that the RIFS satisfies the uniform cylinder separation condition, is not almost deterministic, and satisfies \eqref{eq:supAssumption}.
 Then, almost surely,